Development of an Optimized Parameter Set for Monovalent Ions in the Reference Interaction Site Model of Solvation: Results and Discussion

-The final NBFix parameters, converted to $\epsilon$ and $\nicefrac{R_{min}}{2}$, are presented in Table \ref{tab:nbf}.
-Comparing the Lorentz/Berthelot mixing rules with the acquired parameters, it is observed that there is no large deviations, reinforcing the possibility of carrying out an optimization for both infinite dilution and finite concentration simultaneously.
+The final NBFIX parameters, converted to $\epsilon$ and $\nicefrac{R_{min}}{2}$, are presented in Table \ref{tab:nbf}.
+Comparing the Lorentz-Berthelot mixing rules with the acquired parameters, it is observed that there is no large deviations, reinforcing the possibility of carrying out an optimization for both infinite dilution and finite concentration simultaneously.

-The mean activity coefficient calculated for LiBr, using the SPCE water model, with the parameters acquired in this work using just the mixing rules and with the NBFix values are compared to the LM and JC parameter sets and experimental data in Figure \ref{fig:comparison-mac}.
-In this case, LM , JC and our optimized parameter set with just the mixing rules all diverged from the experimental values as the concentration increases.
-However, the parameter set with the NBFix predicted mean activity coefficients are in close agreement with the experimental data.
+The mean activity coefficient calculated for NaCl, using the SPCE water model, with the parameters acquired in this work using just the mixing rules and with the NBFIX values is compared to the LM and JC parameter sets and experimental data\citep{haynes2014crc} in Figure \ref{fig:comparison-mac}.
+In this case, LM, JC, and our optimized parameter set with just the mixing rules all diverged from the experimental values as the concentration increased.
+However, the parameter set with the NBFIX predicts mean activity coefficients that are in close agreement with the experimental data.
 It is important to note that since the changes were made only to cation-anion interactions, this second optimization step does not change the results at infinite dilution.
+Furthermore, these NBFIX parameters proposed here should only be used in combination with our optimized parameters in Table \ref{tab:parameters}.
+NBFIX parameters would need to be optimized separately for the LM and JC parameter sets.

-As observed in Table \ref{tab:rmse-mac}, the existing parameter sets perform inconsistently across ion pairs, while our NBFix parameters have root mean squared errors (RMSEs) less than 0.06 for all ion pairs except CsI.
-Of the 16 salts analyzed, our optimized parameters gave the lowest RMSE values for all but CsI and CsF.
+As observed in Table \ref{tab:rmse-mac}, the existing parameter sets perform inconsistently across ion pairs, while our NBFIX parameters have root-mean-squared errors (RMSEs) of less than 0.09 for all ion pairs except CsI.
+In contrast, the majority of ion pairs exceed an RMSE of 0.09 in the other models.
+Of the 16 salts analyzed, our optimized parameters gave the lowest RMSE values for all but four.
 Therefore, these new parameters provide consistently better results for both infinite dilution and finite concentrations.

-Complete results for all models can be found in supplementary material section III.
+Complete results for all models can be found in Supplementary Material Section S4.